aditi415/Brainwave_Matrix_Intern/README.md

 # Brainwave_Matrix_Intern
-This is my new internship repo
+This application is design using flutter. for storing data, I've used firebase.